grafana/metrictank/docs/cassandra.md

 For clustered scenarios, you may want to initialize Cassandra yourself with a schema like:

 ```
-CREATE KEYSPACE IF NOT EXISTS raintank WITH replication = {'class': 'NetworkTopologyStrategy', 'us-central1': '3'}  AND durable_writes = true;
+CREATE KEYSPACE IF NOT EXISTS metrictank WITH replication = {'class': 'NetworkTopologyStrategy', 'us-central1': '3'}  AND durable_writes = true;

-CREATE TABLE IF NOT EXISTS raintank.metric (
+CREATE TABLE IF NOT EXISTS metrictank.metric (
     key ascii,
     ts int,
     data blob,